spyderkam/CR3BP/README.md

  3. Run the `makefile` by typying `make`.
  4. Execute the created `3plan` file by running `./3plan` in the terminal.

 The execution can also be done in Windows.
-The procedure will however be different to the above steps.
+The procedure will however probably be different to the above steps.

 ## Notes
 - Please see the [wiki home page](https://github.com/spyderkam/CR3BP/wiki) for $\LaTeX$ write up of the problem.